Plastic Free Exmoor

 Globally there is recognition that this must stop, which is why Exmoor National Park Authority has signed up to the ‘Plastic Free Communities’ campaign, coordinated by Surfers Against Sewage.

 Single-use plastics have no place in our National Parks.
-Our ambition is to drastically reduce the consumption of single-use plastics, like packaging, cups, cutlery and carrier bags throughout Exmoor National Park, starting with the Authority, and working to help spread the word and find solutions within our wider communities.
+Our ambition is to drastically reduce the consumption of single-use plastics, like packaging, cups, cutlery and carrier bags throughout Exmoor National Park, starting with our organisation, and working to help spread the word and find solutions within our wider communities.

 Our Ambition is to:

-- Help UNITE COMMUNITIES to do the same across Exmoor National Park
+- Help UNITE COMMUNITIES to take action across Exmoor National Park

 We will achieve this by: